 Who are we?

-YDC Basements are part of YDC Group, a brand of Catrake Limited, providing specialist construction and maintenance services throughout Yorkshire.
+YDC Basements is part of YDC Group, a brand of Catrake Limited, providing specialist construction and maintenance services throughout Yorkshire.

 We have been converting basements, waterproofing structures and making cellars dry since 1991 and it’s fair to say we know a thing or two about this subject.

 We pride ourselves as being true experts in basement waterproofing and conversions and as such we are one of the very few waterproofing specialists in the region to be fully qualified in this field.

 Whatever your basement needs are, we can make it happen!

 Why Choose Us?

-Many claim to be experts on basement waterproofing and will tell you that they know what they are doing but in reality, they lack understanding of the subject, have never had any form of formal training and do not hold any certification.
+Many claim to be experts in basement waterproofing and will tell you that they know what they are doing but in reality, they lack understanding of the subject, have never had any formal training and do not hold any certification.
 So really all you have is their word that they know what they’re doing.
 But is this really good enough when you are about to invest in creating valuable new space in a high-risk area?

 Below we have created a list of qualities that we feel a true specialist should have, which demonstrate a commitment to giving you the level of service and confidence you deserve.